 Prior to joining Salesforce, Apprentice Aaron Wilson worked in hospitality and was looking for an opportunity to break into a new career.

 “I wanted to do something more than what I was currently doing, maybe go back to college and study something new, but I was hesitant to commit to another four years of education when I really wanted to progress in a career.
-When the opportunity arose to apply for this programme, I knew how big of a game changer it could be for me.
+When the opportunity arose to apply for this program, I knew how big of a game-changer it could be for me.
 The chance to work in a company with as amazing a reputation that Salesforce has, while also getting a qualification out of it, and setting myself up for a potential career.”

 Since joining Salesforce, Aaron has had ”the opportunity to work in multiple parts of the business, as a way to experience how the company works from all angles.
-This includes Marketing, Customer Success, Enablement, etc. In my time in college, I've studied Sales Fundamentals, Psychology of Sales, Marketing, Leadership, Sales Forecasting, International Selling, Coaching, Entrepreneurship, Customer Experience, and Legal & Ethical Considerations in Sales.
+This includes Marketing, Customer Success, Enablement, etc. In my time in college, I’ve studied Sales Fundamentals, Psychology of Sales, Marketing, Leadership, Sales Forecasting, International Selling, Coaching, Entrepreneurship, Customer Experience, and Legal and Ethical Considerations in Sales.
 My public speaking and presentation skills have also skyrocketed, something I wish to keep using as I move forward in my career. ”

 This year, our apprentices were recognised for awards across the UK and Ireland.
 Eisosa Abdullahi won National Degree Apprentice of the Year at the National Apprenticeship Awards and at the UK Multicultural Apprenticeship Awards 2022, Eisosa Abdullahi and Priyanka Kaintura were shortlisted in the Digital and Technology and Judges Choice categories (respectively).
 In Ireland, apprentices Shauna Nestor and Aaron Wilson were also shortlisted for the Apprentice of the Year award at the Generation Apprenticeship Awards for their talent, hard work and outstanding contribution to the business.